Skip to main content

 Per-preset details

-To dump any preset as canonical JSON:
+To dump any registered preset as canonical JSON:

 import "github.com/sardanioss/httpcloak/fingerprint"